chrisparsons83/FFDiscordClub/rules.md

 8.3 If collusion is suspected (a trade where both teams are working together to improve only one team) any member can request a trade review.
 A lopsided trade will not be grounds for trade review.

 8.4.
-The trade review will be run by the commissioners of the league.
+The trade review will be run by the commissioners of the Association.

 8.4b.
 If a commissioner is involved in the trade that is being reviewed, they will recuse themselves from the review.

 8.5.
-If players are deemed to have colluded, both players are immediately removed from the league.
+If players are deemed to have colluded, both players are immediately removed from the Association.

 8.6.
 Players cannot be traded for FAAB budget.

 8.7.
 There is no limit on the number of trades that can be performed.

-## 9. Season Length
+## 9. Regular Season

 9.1.
 The regular season will last through Week 13 of the NFL regular season.

 9.2.
 The head-to-head matchup schedule will be auto-generated by Sleeper.

+9.3.
+There are no divisions within a league.
+All teams will be in a single group.

+9.4.
+Weekly head-to-head matchups will be determined by the points scored by a team's starters.

+## 10. Valid Lineups

+10.1.
+Lineups lock individually at scheduled game time.

-9.3 Each team is expected to field a valid lineup (no bye week players, no players on IR from any week prior).
+10.2.
+Each team is expected to field a valid lineup (no bye week players, no players on IR from any week prior).
 See rule 9.5 for situations where an empty slot is allowed.

-9.4 In the event of a computer failure, the league member must contact the commissioner via email or phone to request a roster substitution.
+10.3.
+In the event of a computer failure, the league member must contact a Commissioner via Discord to request a lineup substitution.
 The substitution must be made prior to each player locking.
-In the event of a request made before a lock, but the commissioner cannot address it before it locks, the commissioner will inform the member’s opponent of the situation, and retroactively set the roster.
+The lineup substitution request must not be an edited message so the timestamp can be verified.
+In the event of a request made before a lock, but the commissioner cannot address it before it locks, the commissioner will inform the member’s opponent of the situation, and retroactively set the lineup.

-9.5.
-The only time an empty roster spot is permitted is when a member is already beating an opponent who has no players remaining for the week.

-9.6.
-Lineups lock individually at scheduled game time.

-9.7.
-Weekly head-to-head matchups will be determined by starters points scored.
+10.4.
+Empty lineup slots are permitted for strategic purposes.
+Examples include, but not limited to: benching a Monday night player when they are ahead of their opponent who does not have any more active players, not playing a kicker because they don't want to drop a player, playing a player on bye because they don't want to drop a player.
+Players that are going to play an empty lineup spot for strategic purposes need to declare their intent to a Commissioner or in the main FFDiscord Association channel.

+10.5.
+Players that do not field a valid lineup must explain their reason, whether it be intentional or unintentional, before waivers clear the following week.
+Players that fail to do this will have their team considered abandoned, and eligible for mid-season replacement.

+10.5b.
+If a player explains their reason after their team becomes eligible for mid-season replacement but before the team has been reassigned to a new owner, the Commissioners may remove the team's eligibility for mid-season replacement and leave the team with the original owner at their discretion.

+10.6.
+Teams eligible for mid-season replacement will be filled in the following order:
+1. Players that waitlisted but did not receive a team.
+2. Players that volunteer to take over the team based on a notification on the team's eligibility to receive a new owner on the Discord server.

+10.6b.
+If a team eligible for mid-season replacement does not have an owner in time for upcoming games, the Commissioners will set the roster based on maximizing projected fantasy points listed on the website.
+No roster swaps will be made; this may cause a team to not field a valid lineup, particularly if a kicker or D/ST is on bye.

+## 11. Tiebreakers

-9.8.
-There are no tiebreaker settings for the regular season as fractional scoring does not frequently yield ties.
+11.1.
+There are no tiebreaker settings for regular season matches as fractional scoring does not frequently yield ties.

-## 10. Tiebreakers

-10.1.
+11.2.
 Tiebreakers for playoff seeds are broken in the following order:
 1. Overall Record
 2. Points For
 3. Points Against

-10.2.
+11.3.
 If a playoff match is tied, then the higher seed will advance.

-## 11. Playoffs
+## 12. Playoffs

-11.1.
+12.1.
 The playoffs will begin with NFL Week 14 and end on NFL Week 16.

-11.2.
-The six teams with the best regular season records will be eligible for the playoffs.
+12.2.
+The six teams with the best regular season records within each league will be eligible for the playoffs.
 Ties are broken based on the tiebreaking system in rule 10.1.

-11.3.
+12.3.
 The top two seeds will receive a bye in the first round.

-11.4.
-Playoffs matches will be one-week playoff games.
+12.4.
+Playoff matches will be one-week playoff games.

-11.5.
+12.5.
 Playoffs will be reseeded after each week.

-## 12. League Hierarchy
+## 13. League Hierarchy

-12.1.
-The FFDiscord Leagues are distributed into two "divisions": the Premier Division, and Division One.
-The Premier Division consists of a single 12-person league.
-Division One consists of multiple 12-person leagues, and can vary in quantity of leagues from season to season.
+13.1.
+The FFDiscord Association is distributed into two "tiers": Tier One, and Tier Two.
+Tier One consists of a single 12-person league, known as the Champions League.
+Tier Two consists of multiple 12-person leagues, and can vary in quantity of leagues from season to season.

-12.2.
-At the beginning of each season, all eligible players that are not within the Premier Division will be played into one of the leagues within Division One.
+13.2.
+At the beginning of each season, all eligible players that are not within Tier One will be placed into one of the leagues within Tier Two.
 Placement in those leagues is done by random draw.

-12.3.
+13.3.
 Players only play against opponents within his or her league.

-12.4.
+13.4.
 There is only one champion per league (i.e. no ties or co-champions).

-## 13. Promotion/Relegation
+## 14. Promotion/Relegation

-13.1.
-At the end of each season, a certain number of top and bottom players in each division will be promoted/relegated to the next higher/lower division.
-These promotion and relegation zones are set at the beginning of the season, with sizes determined by roster size of the given and proximal divisions and league pyramid structure.
+14.1.
+At the end of each season, a certain number of top and bottom players in each league will be promoted/relegated to the next higher/lower tier.
+These promotion and relegation zones are set at the beginning of the season, with sizes determined by roster size of the given and proximal tier and association pyramid structure.

+14.1b.
+With three leagues within Tier Two, the bottom six players will be relegated from the Champions League at the end of the season.
+The top two finishers based on the playoffs in each league in Tier Two will be promoted to the Champions League the following season.

-13.2 In the case of any vacancy in the Premier Division, the first open spot will be given to one of the players that finished 3rd in their Division One league at the end of the season and meets all other requirements for membership.
+14.2 In the case of any vacancy in the Champions League, the first open spot will be given to one of the players that was the highest-finishing non-promoting player in their Tier Two league at the end of the season and meets all other requirements for membership.
 That player is drawn at random from the pool of players that are eligible.
 Subsequent spots will be drawn at random until that pool of players is exhausted.
-If further spots are needed, the process will be repeated with players that finished 4th in their Division One league at the end of the season.
-This will continue until there is a full roster of 12 for the Premier Division.
+If further spots are needed, the process will be repeated with players that were the second-highest-finishing non-promoting player in their Tier Two league at the end of the season.
+This will continue until there is a full roster of 12 for the Champions League.

-13.3.
-Under no circumstance will a player who finishes in the relegation zone of a division return to that division the following season (except during seasons which involve significant player realignment).
+14.3.
+Under no circumstance will a player who finishes in the relegation zone of a tier return to that tier the following season (except during seasons which involve significant player realignment).

-13.4.
+14.4.
 The promotion and relegation criteria for a given season will be determined and published before the start of the season.

-## 14. Rookies
+## 15. Rookie Managers

-14.1.
-Rookies will begin in Division One.
+15.1.
+New Managers to the FFDiscord Association will begin in Tier Two.

-## 15. Re-Entry
+## 16. Re-Entry

-15.1 If a player leaves the league for a season, when applying for re-entry, their past seasons will not count towards priority placement.
+16.1.
+If a player leaves the league for a season, when applying for re-entry, their past seasons will not count towards priority placement.

-8.2 Players removed from the FFDiscord Leagues for disciplinary reasons must be approved by a majority of the commissioners in order to be readmitted to the league.
+16.2.
+Players removed from the FFDiscord Association for disciplinary reasons must be approved by a majority of the commissioners in order to be readmitted to the league.

-## 16. League Growth and Expansion
+## 17. League Growth and Expansion

-9.1.
-In future seasons, as the number of players increases, leagues will be added in Division One to accommodate the growth.
+17.1.
+In future seasons, as the number of players increases, leagues will be added in Tier Two to accommodate the growth.

-## 17. Player Conduct
+## 18. Player Conduct

-10.1.
+18.1.
 Don't be a jerk, and be respectful to others.
 Abuse, disrespect, and assholishness are not tolerated.

-10.2.
+Don't rage quit and drop all of your players when your team is out of the playoffs.

+18.2.
 Failure to comply with rule 10.1 is grounds for removal from the league.
 Warnings can optionally be provided by commissioners, but are not required to be removed from the league.